rednblkx/HomeKey-ESP32/docs/content/API/WebServerManager.md

 ### Over-the-Air (OTA) Updates

+Both OTA uploads share a single `POST /ota/*` route; the last URI segment selects the upload type:

-*   `POST /ota/firmware`: Initiates an asynchronous firmware update.
+*   `POST /ota/upload?skipReboot=<bool>`: Initiates an asynchronous firmware update.
 The binary firmware file should be the request body.
-An optional `?skipReboot=true` query parameter can be used to prevent an automatic reboot after a successful update.
+The optional `skipReboot=true` query parameter prevents the automatic reboot after a successful update.
-*   `POST /ota/littlefs`: Initiates an asynchronous update of the LittleFS filesystem.
+*   `POST /ota/littlefs?skipReboot=<bool>`: Initiates an asynchronous update of the LittleFS filesystem.
 The filesystem image should be the request body.

 ### Certificate Management

+All certificate operations share a single `/certificates` path; the HTTP method distinguishes the action and the numeric `type` query parameter selects the certificate (matching the `espConfig::CertType` enum: `0` = MQTT CA, `1` = MQTT client, `2` = MQTT private key, `3` = HTTPS server cert, `4` = HTTPS private key, `5` = HTTPS CA):

-*   `POST /certificates/upload?type=<type>`: Uploads a new SSL/TLS certificate.
-The certificate content is the request body.
+*   `POST /certificates?type=<type>`: Uploads a new SSL/TLS certificate.
+The PEM content is the request body (maximum 8 KB).
-    *   **MQTT SSL/TLS types:** `ca`, `client`, `privateKey`
-    *   **HTTPS types:** `serverCert`, `serverKey`, `serverCa` (optional for client cert validation)
-*   `GET /certificates/status`: Returns the status of all stored certificates, including issuer, subject, expiration, fingerprint, and validity period.
+*   `GET /certificates`: Returns the status of all stored certificates, including issuer, subject, expiration, SHA1 fingerprint, serial number, and key-match status.
 Includes both MQTT and HTTPS certificates.
-*   `DELETE /certificates/<type>`: Deletes the specified certificate `type`.
+*   `DELETE /certificates?type=<type>`: Deletes the specified certificate `type`.

 ## WebSocket Interface